-This is only a sample itinerary and how we actually spend our days when we're in the Khutzeymateen may differ from below.
+This is only a sample itinerary and how we actually spend our days may differ somewhat from this proposed schedule.
 Two factors interact to influence how we spend each day - the location of bears and the timing of the tides (we can only access some areas - such as the channels in the estuary - during high tides).
 Both of these factors change day-by-day.

-Day 1 - June 13, 2023.
+Day 1 - May 22 or 23, 2025.

 Arrive in Prince Rupert.
 Make your way to the Highliner Hotel & Conference Centre to check in and stow your gear.
 Official check-in time is 3 PM, but if your room is ready before that they will let you check in earlier.
 You can stow your luggage with them while waiting to check-in.
 If you arrive early in the day feel free to sightsee or check the town out.
-Plan on assembling in the lobby of the Highligher at 6 PM for an informal "meet & greet".
+Plan on assembling in the lobby of the Highligher at 6:30 PM for an informal "meet & greet".
 Shortly following this we will head out for dinner together.

-Day 2 - June 14, 2023.
+Day 2 - May 24, 2025.